Wavesonics/hammer-editor/DEVELOPMENT.md

 ### Desktop App

-`gradlew desktop:run` This will run in development mode.
+`gradlew :desktop:run --args='--dev'` This will run in development mode.
 To run in developmeny mode manually, simply pass `--dev` as an argument when running it.
 Passing nothing will run in release mode.

 `dev` mode will use a separate config directory so that you don't accidentally mess with production data.